Let’s Examine the Phenomenon of Cruising Bathrooms Through 4 Famous Queer Men

 Solomon was a celebrated Pre-Raphaelite painter during England’s Victorian age whose literary-themed paintings had abundant detail, intense color, complex compositions and often contained homoerotic elements, especially in his works Sappho and Erinna in a Garden at Mytelene and Love Among the School Boys.

 According to The GLBTQ Archive, Solomon was arrested on Feb.
 11, 1873, for cruising public restrooms and having sex with a 60-year-old stableman named George Roberts.
 Both men were charged with indecent exposure and an attempt to commit “buggery.”
 Both were found guilty, fined 100 pounds and sentenced to 18 months of hard labor.

 Thanks to a wealthy cousin, Solomon had his sentence reduced to police supervision (though Roberts wasn’t so lucky).
 Solomon fled to France to escape his public shaming but was arrested there on March 4, 1874, for once again cruising public restrooms.
 The Archive states, “The French court fined him 16 francs and sentenced him to three months in prison.
 The 19-year-old man he was with received a lesser sentence.”

 Afterwards, Solomon’s artistic friends, patrons and galleries all shunned him.
-He became an alcoholic, was reduced to begging on the streets and then died in relative obscurity until his work was “rediscovered” in the 20th century.
+He became an alcoholic, was reduced to begging on the streets and then died in relative obscurity until his work was eventually “rediscovered” in the 20th century.

 2. Walter Jenkins (1964)

 Walter Jenkins served as a longtime aide to U.S. President Lyndon B. Johnson from 1939 into his presidency.
-He was known for his pleasant temperament and was so close to President Johnson and the first lady that the couple celebrated her 51st birthday at Jenkins’ house in 1963.
+He was known for his pleasant temperament and was so close to President Johnson and the first lady that the First Couple celebrated her 51st birthday at Jenkins’ house in 1963.

 Police reportedly viewed their copulation through a secret peephole.
 The men were charged with disorderly conduct.

 At first, newspapers refused to run the story, but then they discovered Jenkins had been arrested for cruising public restrooms at the exact same YMCA in 1959.
-Jenkins was then married to a woman and had six children with her.
+At the time Jenkins was married to a woman and had six children with her.